The MSL is placed on:

 A passive RFID tag may be integrated with the military or commercial shipping label (RFID-enabled address label) or it may be placed in a separate location on the shipment.
 (The) standard identifies recommended locations for the RFID-enabled address label and passive RFID tag placement.[Mil-Std-129R ¶5.9.2]

-There are advantages to using the exterior container label for RFID tags.
+There are advantages to using the exterior container label for RFID tagging over the MSL.
 Read more about RFID data collection to learn more about use of RFID-enabled exterior container and use of generic RFID labels.